definitions

 Picture superiority effect

-def: tendency for pics and images to be remembered better than words
+def: tendency for pics and images to be remembered better than words (the modality is important)

 → does it mean we are more visual learners by default??? maybe this makes sense, i feel like visuals seem more natural than “words” in human history, thus brain is more adapted to this